 Iceland Weather in May

 May is seriously one of the best times to visit Iceland!
 Especially if you love the sun!
 The days have 20 hours or more of sunlight.
+It is also the driest month, with the least rainfall.

 The highs are also much closer to 50°F, which means you almost do not even need a jacket depending on where you are from.